sliang11/PU-Shapelets/README.md

 src: the soruce code of our PU-Shapelets and the baseline methods utilizing the propagating 1NN (P-1NN) framework.

 sample_data: sample datasets and a random seed generator for generating initial positive unlabeled examples.
 The results will also be stored in the dataset directories by default.
+We have included sample test results for each dataset, using the first of the pre-generated seeds.

 ***** How to use the source code *****